-Taken together, our findings suggest that motivated information acquisition might play a key role in producing overconfident beliefs.
+Taken together, our findings suggest that motivated information selection might play a key role in producing overconfident beliefs.
 Indeed, it is often the case that in our everyday life, we can choose our information sources and exert some control over the type of signals that we receive.
 This choice can enable us to protect ourselves from receiving "bad" news about our abilities.
 Future research should pay more attention to the different ways in which individuals can and do self-select into environments to receive (avoid) more flattering (damaging) feedback to the self.
-Moreover, as found in our experimental data, information source selection also interacts with the subsequent belief formation process as some signals allow one to interpret the underlying information in a self-serving manner.
+Moreover, as found in our experimental data, information source selection also interacts with the subsequent belief formation process as some signals allow to interpret the underlying information in a self-serving manner.

 These results have important implications.
-Namely, feedback procedures at the workplace that are intended to disclose unbiased information should not allow employees discretion over the information sources, to avoid biased information transmission.
+For example, companies could provide their executives with a devil's advocate who gives honest feedback on their decisions and prevents managers from surrounding themselves with loyalists.
+Moreover, feedback procedures at the workplace that are intended to disclose unbiased information should not allow employees discretion over the information sources, to avoid biased information transmission.
 This could be implemented by having an objective third-party assessing workers' performance.
 Similarly, the anticipation of different feedback cultures (e.g., at the workplace, at the industry-level, or profession) may be an important factor that discourages people from undertaking certain career paths.